HumanTree92/VENT_FiveM_Customs/README.md

   * [Misc Upgrades Images HERE](https://imgur.com/a/zoEPwae)
 * Military Gates Upgrades - Adds Gates & Signs at Military Base.
   * [Military Gates Upgrades Images HERE](https://imgur.com/a/AHk3AnF)
+* Event Maps - Adds Various Props on map for Events.
+* Job Center - Adds Bollards around the Center of LS to stop people from driving into that area.
 * FBI Upgrades - Adds Gates, Fences, & secures the Parking Garage for FBI.
 * Fire/EMS Upgrades - Adds Barriers & Lights around Central LS Hospital.
 * Weigh Stations - 2 where used from [HERE](https://www.gta5-mods.com/maps/weigh-station-officerdeyoung).
 * Route 13 Barriers - Used for the Route 13 Traffic Lights.
 If someone runs into them they break & will no longer work.
 This solves that problem.
 Route 13 Lights Download [HERE](https://forum.fivem.net/t/release-faxes-map-collection-ymap-update-31-jan/73469).

+Note: Pictures will be updated at a later time.

 # Download & Installation:
 1) Download the .zip.